Set Current Location

 Variety is the spice of life and there's plenty of it at the Rock City Eatery.
 This local restaurant serves up an ever-changing selection of contemporary American fare, with a little bit of international flavor thrown in.
 The food is seasonally inspired and packed with the goodness of locally-sourced, fresh ingredients.
 While the menu changes often, giving the chef free rein to go where inspiration leads, expect to find all-time favorites like Nicole's Poutine with duck fat fries, and the lamb cheeseburger on the menu.
 The mac and cheese is especially popular and owes its fame to the bowl made of cheese it is served in.
 The mains are rivaled only by dessert, so be sure to leave room for some pie!
 Paired with cocktails, both classic and original, wine and beer, the Rock City Eatery promises a flavorful night on the town.

-The venue alone makes this an unforgettable dining experience.
+Carrying the legacy of David Whitney Jr. and one of the finest architectural examples in the city, The Whitney, today, is a culinary symbol.
 Placed in a 52-room pink mansion decorated with delicate woodcarvings, huge signed Tiffany windows and a grandiose central staircase, this is a restaurant that oozes opulence from a bygone era, yet with a menu that is up-to-date and innovative.
-The food matches the decor with eye-popping entrees, beautifully presented if a little excessive.
-The wide array of seafood is fresh and the atmosphere is congenial, with a price befitting the surroundings.
-Tours of the mansion are available to patrons, while group and business bookings, as well as private dining room options are offered.
+The food matches the decor with eye-popping entrees, beautifully presented.
+From a menu that offers wide array of seafood to sumptuous weekend brunches, everything is bound to impress you here.
+The mansion also boasts of a dessert parlor and a bar where you can go for a dessert or a drink respectively, after a very American meal.
+Tours of the mansion are available to patrons, while group and business bookings, as well as private dining options are offered.

 Eclectic, tongue-in-cheek and enterprising, this rambling, multiple-roomed, oft-expanded corner eatery is like a fern bar gone mad.
 The eccentric menu features prize-winning cheeses, breads, beer and ice cream made on the premises.
 It's Michigan's first licensed brew pub.
 In the late 1960s, the Snug was an ice cream parlor and the Traffic Jam a bar, then they combined into a Wayne State University/Medical Center hangout and went a bit upscale without losing their sense of anarchistic humor.
 The food features adventurous embellishments on American standard soups, sandwiches and salads.
 Inside the plain brick exterior are plenty of distractions and surprises in the pseudo-trendy decor.